derson26/Angular-Custom-Material-Card/README.md

 # angular-route-service-rxjs-Observable-of-operator
-How use Angular Route, Service and RXJS Operator: Observable and Of

-Angular Material Card | Services | RXJS: Observable and Of Operator
+<b>How use Angular Material Card | Services | RXJS: Observable and Of Operator</b>

+ - To run the Angular project, first open the project folder, in this case <b>Card</b> with any IDE, e.g. Visual Studio ... etc
+ - Finally run the command <b>ng serve</b>

 Layout: